-19.3 Maintenance and Preservation of Books, Records, and Documents.
+19.4 Maintenance and Preservation of Books, Records, and Documents.

-- A. All books, records, and documents pertaining to the conduct of wagering activities shall be retained by a gaming operation in accordance with the following schedule.
-A record that summarizes transactions is sufficient, provided that all documents containing an original signature(s) attesting to the accuracy of a related transaction are independentlypreserved.
+- A. The gaming operation shall maintain all accounting records required by this section, or any other records specifically required (as applicable) in permanent form and as written or entered, whether manually or by computer, and which shall be maintained and made available for inspection by the CNGC, as needed to carry out its regulatory and oversight responsibilities under the Compact, the NIGC, and/or the SCA (as applicable for covered games). - B. All books, records, and documents pertaining to the conduct of wagering activities shall be retained by a gaming operation in accordance with the following schedule.
+A record that summarizes transactions is sufficient, provided that all documents containing an original signature(s) attesting to the accuracy of a related transaction are independently preserved.
 Original books, records, or documents shall not include copies of originals, except for the copies that contain original comments or notations or parts of multi-part forms.
-The following original books, records, and documents shall be retained by the gaming operation for a minimum of five (5) years: - 1.
-Casino Cage/Vault documents; - 2.
-Documentation supporting the calculation of table game win; - 3.
-Documentation supporting the calculation of gaming machine win; - 4.
-Documentation supporting the calculation of revenue received from games of parimutuel, keno, bingo, card games, pull-tabs, and all other gaming activities offered by the gaming operation; - 5.
-Table games statistical analysis reports; - 6.
-Gaming machine statistical analysis reports;
+The following original books, records, and documents shall be retained by the gaming operation for a minimum of five (5) years:

-- 7. Bingo, pull-tab, keno and pari-mutuel wagering statistical reports; and, - 8.
-Internal audit documentation and reports; - 9.
-Documentation supporting the write-off of approved credit instruments; - 10.
-All other books, records and documents pertaining to the conduct of wagering activities that contain original signature(s) attesting to the accuracy of the gaming related transaction. - B. Unless otherwise specified in this part, all other books, records, and documents shall be retained until such time as the accounting records have been audited by the gaming operation's independent certified public accountants. - C. The above requirements shall apply without regards to the medium by which the book, record, or document is generated or maintained (paper, computer- generated, magnetic media, etc.).
+- 1. Casino Cage/Vault documents; - 2.
+Payout records from the conduct of all covered games; - 3.
+Documentation supporting the calculation of table game win; - 4.
+Documentation supporting the calculation of gaming machine win; - 5.
+Documentation supporting the calculation of revenue received from games of parimutuel, keno, bingo, card games, pull-tabs, and all other gaming activities offered by the gaming operation; - 6.
+Bingo, pull-tab, [keno, if authorized] and pari-mutuel wagering statistical reports; and, - 7.
+Documentation supporting the write-off of approved credit instruments; - 8.
+All other books, records and documents pertaining to the conduct of wagering activities that contain original signature(s) attesting to the accuracy of the gaming related transaction. - C. Unless otherwise specified in this part, all other books, records, and documents shall be retained until such time as the accounting records have been audited by the gaming operation's independent certified public accountants. - D. The above requirements shall apply without regards to the medium by which the book, record, or document is generated or maintained (paper, computer- generated, magnetic media, etc.).